mirzaevinom/prostate_segmentation/readme.md

 # NCI-ISBI 2013 Challenge - Automated Segmentation of Prostate Structures (using Keras Data Augmentation)

-In this work I used deep learning methods in automated segmentation of prostate gland.
+In this work, I used deep learning methods in automated segmentation of prostate gland.

 ![images/prostate_seg.png](images/prostate_seg.png)

 The data was originally posted on [Cancer Imaging Archive website](http://www.cancerimagingarchive.net/) in 2013 for NCI-ISBI competition.
 More info on this NCI-ISBI competition can be found on [Cancer Imaging Archive website](https://wiki.cancerimagingarchive.net/display/Public/NCI-ISBI+2013+Challenge+-+Automated+Segmentation+of+Prostate+Structures).

 The network architecture was inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) and by Keras implementation of the model by [Marko Josic](https://github.com/jocicmarko/ultrasound-nerve-segmentation)

-This deep neural network (which I call simple U-net) achieves **~0.75 Dice coefficient** on the test images (10 patients and ~300 images), and can be tuned further to achieve better results.
+This deep neural network (which I call simple U-net) achieves **~0.70 Dice coefficient** (max Dice similarity coefficient is 1) on the test images (10 patients and ~300 images), and can be tuned further to achieve better results.

 ## Overview